 Next: Focus on regions with big impact

-By changing the policies and practices of 12 nations, we can get 70 percent of the world's catch under managed rights, tipping the entire system toward sustainability.
-This is our goal for 2020 – and we need your support to get us there.
+By changing the policies and practices of 12 nations, we can get 70 percent of the world's catch under managed rights, tipping the system toward sustainability.
+This is our goal for 2020.
+We need your support to get us there.